caiosaldanha/caiosaldanha/README.md

 # Hello 🙌 I'm Caio

-Experienced Data Engineer with a strong foundation in Marketing and a comprehensive skill set in Big Data Management and Analytics.
+I'm a Data Engineer with a strong foundation in Marketing and a comprehensive skill set in Big Data Management and Analytics.
 Currently pursuing a postgraduate degree in Big Data Management and Analytics, along with certifications in Google Cloud and Data Science.
 Proficient in a range of technologies including Hadoop, Spark, Kafka, and various data warehousing solutions.
 Skilled in data modeling, machine learning, and data visualization tools.
 Fluent in multiple languages, with a proven track record of achievements in both national and international contexts.

 - [caiosaldanha.com](https://caiosaldanha.com)